 Practice-based PhD research at Winchester School of Art/Southampton University, UK:

-It investigates transdisciplinary methods that move beyond displaying ideas towards their embodied experiential activation.
-The research reconsiders and experiments with the notion of “exhibition”, how else ideas can be made experienced beyond curatorial forms of display, representation and beyond the consumption of in particular the visual.
-It explores how the curatorial can achieve a more self-determined aesthetic and discursive form of practice that actively engages and dissolves the on looking audiences, and one that strives to nurture agency and partaking stakeholders instead.
+It investigates transdisciplinary approaches that move beyond displaying ideas towards their mobilisation and embodied experiential activation.
+The research reconsiders and experiments with the notion of “exhibition”, how else ideas and theories can be mobilised, made experienced beyond curatorial forms of display, representation and beyond the consumption of in particular the visual.
+How can the curatorial achieve a more self-determined aesthetic and discursive form of practice, that not only questions the curator’s role and the paradigm in which she ought to operate, but one that actively engages and dissolves an on-looking audience; a practice that strives to nurture agency and partaking protagonists.